gipplab/dnlp_readme_template/README.md

 We should be able to understand each member's contribution within 5 minutes.

+# AI-Usage Card
+Artificial Intelligence (AI) aided the development of this project.
+Please add a link to your AI-Usage card here.

 # References
 Write down all your references (other repositories, papers, etc.) that you used for your project.

-# Frequent Asked Questions
-Please add all FAQ you can think here (Talk with other hiwis to collect some nice questions)